 21. All trophies, prizes, etc. not picked up on the day of the event or designated pickup time by Two Eighty Six Sno Series, LLC will be forfeited if not claimed by the winner or their representative on race day.

-22. STOCK 200 CLASS: 200 stock class is broken into 2 groups 200 Stock A and 200 Stock B. 200 Stock A is for Advanced Riders and 200 Stock B class is for Beginners.
+22. STOCK 200 A,B,C: Classes are broken into 3 groups A, B and C. A is for Advanced Riders, B is for moderate riders and C class is for Beginners.
 Riders are only allowed to enter into one class, individuals are not allowed to race both classes.
-If after two years the rider has been in the top 3 points in B class, the rider must advance to B class and so forth with the B into the A Class.
-If a rider gets first place 6 times – they will have to move up to the next class – half of their points will not follow.
+If after two years the rider has been in the top 3 points in C class, the rider must advance to B class and so forth with the B into the A Class.
+If a rider gets first place 6 times – they will have to move up to the next class – half of their points will follow them to the next class.